jeremyacollings/CD-PSFs/README.md

 # CD-PSFs

-This repository contains the scripts used to generate the results and figures reported in 'Environmental context may alter plant-soil feedback effects on plant coexistence'.
+This repository contains the scripts used to generate the results and figures reported in 'Environmental context alters plant-soil feedback effects on plant coexistence'.